davidryan59/Peo/README.md

 peo.get1()               // returns a new identity Peo, e.g. new Peo(1)
-peo.mult(m)              // returns a new Peo which is this * integer m peo.mult(m, n)           // returns a new Peo which is this * integer m^n peo.mult(otherPeo)       // returns a new Peo which is this * otherPeo
+peo.mult(m)              // returns a new Peo which is this * integer m peo.mult(m, n)           // returns a new Peo which is this * integer m^n peo.mult(dec)            // returns a new Peo which is this * decimal peo.mult(dec, n)         // returns a new Peo which is this * decimal ^ power peo.mult(otherPeo)       // returns a new Peo which is this * otherPeo
 peo.mult(otherPeo, n)    // returns a new Peo which is this * (otherPeo^n)
 peo.pow(n)               // returns a new Peo which is this^n